 - If you want to make it lighter, open up.
 (This is especially useful if you feel like you are limited by your shutter speed already set as slow as you can for people, or if your ISO is already high.)

 Depth of field is a creative photography element you use to emphasize your subject against a blurry background.
 Large apertures (low f-stops) give you the least depth of field, meaning there will be a big difference between your subject and a blurry background.

-COMMENT BELOW: I know that’s a lot of information to taken in.
-Ask your questions in the comments so I can answer them!
+COMMENT BELOW: I know that's a lot of information to take in.
+Ask any questions you have in the comments so I can answer them!